Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

-        -n
-          Alias of --no-prompt.
-        -t
-          Alias of --trace.
-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.
+        --all

+		Report on all applications in the current space.
+		Cannot be used together with application names.

         --manifest

 	    Path of the manifest file to use.
 	    If not specified a search is done.

+        --no-prompt

+	    Disable interactive queries.

+        --no-trace
+          Complementary alias of --trace.
+        --non-interactive
+          Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
-        --non-interactive
-          Alias of --no-prompt.
-        --no-trace
-          Complementary alias of --trace.
-        --no-prompt

-	    Disable interactive queries.

-        --all

-		Report on all applications in the current space.
-		Cannot be used together with application names.

         --path

 	    Path of the directory holding the application files to push.
 	    Defaults to the current working directory.

-            </div></div>
+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
+          Alias of --no-prompt.
+        -t
+          Alias of --trace.

-.. _command-instances:
+.. _command-stackato instances:

-      instances  *<application>*
+      stackato instances  *<application>*
         List application instances for a deployed application.

         .. raw:: html